Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Experiments

 \section{Experiments}

 This section describes the datasets and the experiments conducted to evaluate the efficacy of our approach.
-We choose three benchmark citation datasets\citep{datasets:citation} as briefed in \tabref{tab:datasets}.
-We first report the results for link-prediction in the inductive setting.
+We choose eight benchmark datasets including Wikipedia articles (WikiCS)~\cite{dataset:wikics}, Amazon co-purchase data networks (AmazonPhoto and AmazonComputers~\cite{dataset:amzCompAndPhotos}), extracts from Microsoft Academic Graph (CoauthorCS and CoauthorPhysics)~\cite{dataset:coauthorCsAndPhysics}, and citation networks (Cora, CiteSeer and PubMed)~\cite{dataset:citation}.
+The basic characteristics of these datasets are briefed in \tabref{tab:datasets}.
+We first report the results for link prediction.
 The network embedding learned by \ourss and \vourss is unsupervised as no node labels are used during training.
-Hence, to measure the quality of the network embedding, we analyse our approach with respect to two downstream tasks: clustering and transductive node classification.
-For the interested readers, the ablation study regarding the effect of $\beta$ on all three tasks has been detailed in the supplementary material.
+Hence, to measure the quality of the network embedding, we analyze our approach for two downstream tasks: clustering and transductive node classification.
+For the interested readers, the supplementary material contains a detailed analysis of \ourss and \vourss in different settings.
+We use the AWS EC2 instance type \texttt{g4dn.4xlarge} with $16$GB GPU for training.
+For reproducibility, the implementation details of all the experiments along with the code are provided in \cite{code}.
+For all the experiments, we report publicly available results from our competitors.